YoannQDQ/qgis-multilayer-select/README.md

 Add new selection tools that work across layers.

-- Select by click
+- Select by Click
 - Select by Rectangle
+- Select by Polygon (and freehand while mouse is pressed)
+- Select by Freehand
 - Select by Radius
-- Select by freehand
 - Add/Remove to/from selection when pressing Shift/Ctrl
 - Select all features from all layers
 - Invert all features